Febas-MCD/waveled/README.md

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile           <- Makefile with commands like `make create_environment` or `make download_data`
+    ├── README.md
     ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
+    │   └── raw            <- The original data dump.
     │
+    ├── models             <- Models saved objects.
+    │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │                         Includes prediction results and evaluation metrics.
+    ├── reports            <- Includes prediction results and evaluation metrics.
     │
-    ├── to_test            <- MP3 files to be processed and analyzed.
-    │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
     │
-    └── src                <- Source code for use in this project.
+    ├── src                <- Source code for use in this project.
-        ├── paths.py       <- Defines and centralizes all file and directory paths used in the project.
+    │   ├── paths.py       <- Defines and centralizes all file and directory paths used in the project.
-        ├── data           <- Scripts to download or generate data
+    │   ├── data           <- Scripts to download or generate data
-        │   ├── data_downloader.py
+    │   │   ├── data_downloader.py
-        │   └── make_dataset.py
+    │   │   └── make_dataset.py
-        ├── features       <- Scripts to turn raw data into features for modeling
+    │   ├── features       <- Scripts to turn raw data into features for modeling
-        │   └── build_features.py
+    │   │   └── build_features.py
-        ├── models         <- Scripts to train models and then use trained models to make predictions
+    │   ├── models         <- Scripts to train models and then use trained models to make predictions
-        │   ├── predict_dagshub.py
+    │   │   ├── predict_dagshub.py
-        │   ├── predict_model.py
+    │   │   ├── predict_model.py
-        │   ├── predict_utils.py
+    │   │   ├── predict_utils.py
-        │   ├── train_model.py
+    │   │   ├── train_model.py
-        │   ├── train_utils.py
+    │   │   ├── train_utils.py
-        │   └── upload_model.py
+    │   │   └── upload_model.py
-        └── visualization  <- Scripts to create exploratory and results oriented visualizations
+    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations
-            └── visualize.py
+    │       └── visualize.py
+    │
+    └── to_test            <- MP3 files to be processed and analyzed.

 ---